galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > If it says: "parameter 'vals': an invalid option", then click on the button "Run
 > job again".
 The box is highlighted blue, you just select the values again in the drop down
 > menue and click the "Run Tool" above.
+>
 > Also note, the heatmap generation is paused.
 When all sets in history except heapmap becomes
-> green, expand the heapmap set and click on "Run jon again".
+> green, expand the heapmap set and click on "Run job again".
 You might have to choose the metadata
 > list again.
-Make shure you choose the freshly generated one.
+Make sure you choose the freshly generated one.
 Once more "Run Tool" above.
 >
 {: .details}